 When talking about the Caprice group, history and tradition play an important role.
 The Ivy, with its famous harlequin stained glass windows, green banquettes and shepherd’s pie, opened in 1917.
 Le Caprice’s unique brand of urbanity and elegance dates back to 1947.
 Scott’s can trace its origins to an oyster warehouse of 1851, long before it moved to its current home where Ian Fleming discovered the dry Martini, shaken, not stirred.
 With them are other iconic restaurants, including Daphne’s, where authentic Italian regional cuisine is served in an atmosphere of perfect sophistication, and J Sheekey – founded in 1896 – where theatre-goers enjoy truly legendary seafood.

-The group covers retail and a café in the form of The Mount Street Deli; a members’ club in The Club at The Ivy; and a thriving catering company in Urban Caprice, who are listed at the Natural History Museum, Kensington Palace and the Saatchi Gallery, to name but a few illustrious venues.
+The group covers a members’ club in The Ivy Club; and a thriving catering company in Urban Caprice, who are listed at the Natural History Museum, Kensington Palace and the Saatchi Gallery, to name but a few illustrious venues.
 In recent years, there have been two major refurbishments in Daphne’s (2014) and The Ivy (2015) – as well as the opening of a number of sister restaurants to The Ivy under the moniker of The Ivy Collection, with 32 so far, including restaurants in Edinburgh, Leeds, Manchester and Cheltenham.
 Last, but by no means least, there is the much-talked-about Sexy Fish, launched in October 2015.

 Although each restaurant in the Caprice group is very different, they share a devotion to quality, demonstrated in the sourcing, seasonality, preparation and presentation of their food and drink, in the imagination of their design and in the warmth and skill of their service.